CoderDojoStirling/coderdojo-adventure/README.md

   * Opening an (existing) html file in the text editor, and editing it.
   * Creating a new html file and editing it (copy n paste an existing file).
   * Creating a new image in the image editor, and saving it to the project folder.

+A printable html of the kids' instructions is in setup.html.

 That's it!